qnkhuat/lifeterm/README.md

 ### Font
 For the best experience, Use the font [square](/assets/square.ttf) on your terminal, It has square cells.

-It's the current limitation of this program since it's a text editor base.

 # Todo
-- [ ] Square grid cell
+- [ ] Square grid cell without font
 - [ ] Add load/save game
 - [ ] Infinite grid / Dynamic size grid